Fort Lauderdale Federal Crime Attorney

 Over 40 years of experience in federal criminal trial law

 As a Fort Lauderdale federal crime attorney in private practice, Bruce has been named to the tier one ranking of U.S. News and World Report’s Best Lawyer listings in the White-Collar and Non-White Collar Criminal Defense categories.
-He was also named Lawyer of the Year for four consecutive years (2016-2019) by Best Lawyers in America for Criminal and White-Collar Criminal Defense in South Florida.
+US News – Best Lawyers, Named Best Law Firm, Tier 1 (2019-2023).
+He was also named Lawyer of the Year 7 out of the last 8 years (2016-2023) by Best Lawyers in America for Criminal and White-Collar Criminal Defense in South Florida.
 He has been included by the National Trial Lawyers among the Top 100 Lawyers for Criminal Defense and has been recognized by Super Lawyers every year since 2010.
 Most recently, Bruce was elected to the Board of Directors for the National Association of Criminal Defense Lawyers.

 Federal criminal law is a complicated area with strict rules and procedures and severe consequences for persons convicted of a federal offense.
 Call on the law office of Bruce L. Udolf, P.A. for any federal white collar criminal matter or drug charge, including charges involving the sale or distribution of steroids or human growth hormone (HGH).